 WordPress Categories And Tags

 WordPress categories and tags are the default taxonomy system within WordPress and are a much better way of grouping posts, compared to date or author archives, as it enables you to group posts by topic.

 However, issues with WordPress categories and tags arise when the author does not understand how to use them correctly.
 When I am auditing a clients website, one of the main things I see is loads of categories and tags being used without any real thought or structure.

 Good WordPress categories and tags structure not only helps users to navigate through your blog effectively to find content quickly and easily, but it helps a search engine to understand the hierarchy structure to your blog so they know which pages and posts are the most important when it comes to ranking your content.

 Most people understand what a category is, but what they don’t understand is how to add categories in WordPress correctly and that categories are actually more important than the articles themselves.

 Categories are the top-level pages in your blogs hierarchy structure, acting as an entry point to your posts and help visitors find the content they may be interested in.
 Due to the importance of these category pages, making sure they attract and ‘pull in’ as many people as possible is vital.

-For example, on this blog, we use a maximum of 8 categories, each one covering our main service areas.
+For example, on this blog we use a maximum of 8 categories, each one covering a main service area.
 These are then optimised for keywords such as search engine news, latest SEO news and content marketing news.
 We have also made these easily accessible from the main navigation.